hitvisc/hitvisc/TUTORIAL-en.md

 ```
 (8080 by default).
 Web interface provides the ability to register a new account as well as login using a predefined account (adm.hitvisc@yandex.ru, password).

+> [!IMPORTANT]
+> For the system to work, you must allow incoming TCP traffic to ports 8080 and 9090.

 ## General system interface